Looking After Your Glasses

 Glasses and Lens Care

 Eye wear is a financial investment and improper care will cause damage to your lenses and may result in scratches, haziness and peeling coatings.
-This could affect your vision and cause eyestrain.
+This could affect your vision and cause eye strain.

 Your spectacles should be cleaned regularly.
-The classic slow but steady breath onto the lens followed swiftly by a gentle massage with a good quality linen or cotton cloth still works well.
+The classic slow but steady breath onto the lens followed swiftly by a gentle massage with good quality linen or cotton cloth still works well.

 If your glasses get very dirty you can rinse them thoroughly to remove any dust or grit that could scratch the lenses.
-It is recommended that a specially formulated glasses cleaning solution is use when cleaning your glasses.
+It is recommended that a specially formulated glasses cleaning solution is used when cleaning your glasses.
 Never use hot water, anti-bacterial or washing-up liquid as it can damage lens coatings and frames.
 Anything designed to “remove grime” will break down your lens coating over time.

 Cleaning Your Glasses

 Aside from the tips above to keep your lenses and frames in top condition, cleaning the lenses properly is very important.

 - Use a soft, non-fibrous cloth to clean the lenses.

 - Use only the correct cleaning solution for your lens, if unsure most non-alcoholic cleaners will suffice.

 - Gently, rub the lenses in a circular motion to wipe the cleaning solution across the surface of the lens.